DavidAnson/markdownlint-cli2/README.md

 docker run -v $PWD:/workdir --entrypoint="markdownlint-cli2-fix" davidanson/markdownlint-cli2:v0.6.0 "**/*.md" "#node_modules"
 ```

+For convenience, the container image
+[`davidanson/markdownlint-cli2-rules`][docker-hub-markdownlint-cli2-rules]
+includes the latest versions of custom rules published to npm with the tag
+[`markdownlint-rule`][markdownlint-rule].
+These rules are installed globally
+onto the base image `davidanson/markdownlint-cli2`.

+**Note**: This container image exists for convenience and is not an endorsement
+of the rules within.

 ### Exit Codes

 - `0`: Linting was successful and there were no errors